 Not only are consumers looking for protein, they also want the option to eat all day long.
-Gone are the days of 3 squares meals, overtaken by a trend toward all-day grazing.
+Gone are the days of three square meals, overtaken by a trend toward all-day grazing.
 Consumers are eating when they’re hungry – not limiting their opportunity to satisfy their hunger to traditional meal times – and they’re too busy for (or have no interest in) cooking large meals.
-Plus, they know there are health benefits to grazing: elevated metabolism and energy levels, and, according to the Cleveland Clinic, lowered levels of artery-clogging LDL cholesterol.
+Plus, they know there are health benefits to grazing: elevated metabolism and energy levels, and according to the Cleveland Clinic, lowered levels of artery-clogging LDL cholesterol.

-With consumers favoring protein products more now than last year and no end in sight, food and beverage manufacturers have an opportunity to create convenient “graze-able” food that satisfies meal-like nutritional needs.
+With consumers favoring protein products, food and beverage manufacturers have an opportunity to create convenient “graze-able” food that satisfies meal-like nutritional needs.